MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant-via-cmdlets.md

 ## Scenario

-The following auto attendant call flow will be built
+The following auto attendant call flow will be built:

 ![Diagram of Auto Attenant call flow being built with cmdlets.](media/create-a-phone-system-auto-attendant-via-cmdlets.png)